 - Persons employed by or under contract to the university to perform a special task, such as an attorney or an auditor.

 Legitimate educational interest shall mean any authorized interest or activity undertaken in the name of the university for which access to an educational record is necessary or appropriate to the operation of the university or to the proper performance of the educational mission of the university.

 The university also may disclose information from the student's educational record without their consent to individuals or entities permitted such access under applicable federal and state law.

 Students have the right to review their own educational records for information and to determine accuracy.
 A photo I.D., other equivalent documentation or personal recognition by the custodian of record will be required before access is granted.
 Parents of dependent students, as defined by the Internal Revenue Service, have these same rights upon presentation of proof of the student's dependent status.
 Each spring when the catalog is published, students are notified of their FERPA rights.

-If a student believes their educational record contains information that is inaccurate, misleading or in violation of their rights, she or he can ask the institution to amend the record.
+If a student believes their educational record contains information that is inaccurate, misleading or in violation of their rights, they can ask the institution to amend the record.
 The UF Student Guide outlines the procedures for challenging the content of a student record, as well as the policies governing access to and maintenance of student records.

-If a student believes the university has not maintained the confidentiality of their educational record as required by law, he or she may file a complaint by contacting:
+If a student believes the university has not maintained the confidentiality of their educational record as required by law, they may file a complaint by contacting:

 Family Policy Compliance Office